nielstron/quantulum3/README.rst

 Installation
 ------------

-First, install `sklearn <http://scikit-learn.org/stable/install.html/>`_. `quantulum` would work without it, but it wouldn't be able to use its classifier to disambiguate between units with the same name (e.g. *pound* as currency or *pound* as unit of mass).
+First, install `sklearn <http://scikit-learn.org/stable/install.html/>`_.
+Quantulum would still work without it, but it wouldn't be able to disambiguate between units with the same name (e.g. *pound* as currency or as unit of mass).

 Then,